article banner (priority)

 Observable and Vetoable delegates

-The next important delegate from Kotlin stdlib is observable from the Delegates object, which makes the property behave like a regular property, but also specifies a function that will be executed whenever the property setter is called.
+The next important delegate from Kotlin stdlib is observable from the Delegates object, which makes a property behave like a regular property but also specifies a function that will be executed whenever the property’s setter is called.

 var name: String by Delegates.observable("Empty") { prop, old, new -> println("$old -> $new") } fun main() { name = "Martin" // Empty -> Martin name = "Igor" // Martin -> Igor name = "Igor" // Igor -> Igor }

-This lambda expression includes three parameters: reference to the property, value before the change, and new value.
+This lambda expression has three parameters: a reference to the property, the value before the change, and the new value.
 An observable delegate can be replaced with the following setter1:

-Notice that elements from object declarations can be imported directly (it is known as a static import) and then can be used directly.
+Note that elements from object declarations can be imported directly (known as a static import) and then used directly.

 import kotlin.properties.Delegates.observable val prop: SomeType by observable(initial, operation)

-We use the observable delegate when we want to take some action whenever the property value changes.
-For instance, when we want to log each property change:
+We use the observable delegate if we want to take some action whenever a property value changes, e.g., when we want to log each property change:

 val status by observable(INITIAL) { _, old, new -> log.info("Status changed from $old to $new") }

 This way, all property changes will be displayed in logs, and we can easily track them.
 On Android, the observable delegate is often used when a property change should lead to a view update.
-For instance, when we implement a list adapter, a class that decides how and what elements should be displayed on a list, whenever the list of elements changes, we should redraw the view.
-I often used observable delegate to do it automatically.
+For instance, when we implement a list adapter (a class that decides how and what elements should be displayed in a list), we should redraw the view whenever the list of elements changes.
+I often use an observable delegate to do this automatically.

 var elements by observable(elements) { _, old, new -> if (new != old) notifyDataSetChanged() }

-We use observable delegate to invoke some action on property change.
-We might use it to implement a class that invokes observers whenever observable property changes.
+We use an observable delegate to invoke some action when a property changes.
+We might use it to implement a class that invokes observers whenever an observable property changes.

 import kotlin.properties.Delegates.observable class ObservableProperty<T>(initial: T) { private var observers: List<(T) -> Unit> = listOf() var value: T by observable(initial) { _, _, new -> observers.forEach { it(new) } } fun addObserver(observer: (T) -> Unit) { observers += observer } } fun main() { val name = ObservableProperty("") name.addObserver { println("Changed to $it") } name.value = "A" // Changed to A name.addObserver { println("Now it is $it") } name.value = "B" // Changed to B // Now it is B }

-Using observable delegate, one property change can influence other properties or our application state.
-I used that on some applications to implement unidirectional data binding.
-For instance, when I wanted to define a property whose state change influences changes in view.
-Like the drawerOpen property from the example below, which opens the drawer when set to true, and closes the drawer when set to false2.
+Using an observable delegate, one property change can influence other properties or our application state.
+I’ve used this to implement unidirectional data binding when, for instance, I wanted to define a property whose state change influenced changes in a view.
+This is like the drawerOpen property in the example below, which opens and closes the drawer when set to true or false2.

 var drawerOpen by observable(false) { _, _, open -> if (open) drawerLayout.openDrawer(GravityCompat.START) else drawerLayout.closeDrawer(GravityCompat.START) }

-Notice, that property delegate can be extracted into a separate function, reusable between components.
+Note that a property delegate can be extracted into a separate function that is reusable between components.

 var drawerOpen by bindToDrawerOpen(false) { drawerLayout } fun bindToDrawerOpen( initial: Boolean, lazyView: () -> DrawerLayout ) = observable(initial) { _, _, open -> if (open) drawerLayout.openDrawer(GravityCompat.START) else drawerLayout.closeDrawer(GravityCompat.START) }

-Another example might be when we write an application for reading books, and we have properties to represent book id and the page number.
-Let’s assume that changing the book the user is reading means resetting the page number.
-We can ensure that using an observable delegate.
+Another example might be when we write an application for reading books, and we have properties to represent the book id and page number.
+Let’s assume that changing the book the user is reading means resetting the page number, which we can do using an observable delegate.

 import kotlin.properties.Delegates.observable var book: String by observable("") { _, _, _ -> page = 0 } var page = 0 fun main() { book = "TheWitcher" repeat(69) { page++ } println(book) // TheWitcher println(page) // 69 book = "Ice" println(book) // Ice println(page) // 0 }